-The Queen’s main Official Residence is, of course, Buckingham Palace, which I hope to visit soon.
+The Queen’s main Official Residence is, of course, Buckingham Palace, which I got to tour in the Summer of 2019.
 On the weekends, her official residence is Windsor Castle.
 When she comes to Scotland each July to open the Scottish Parliament, her home is the Holyrood Palace.
 She also has an official residence in Northern Ireland called Hillsborough Castle.
 All these residences are owned by the crown.

 Holyrood Palace Castle Yard